What is AWS?

 - B2C Websites

-B2C websites can also be purchased under AWS Marketplace that can bring sellers and buyers under one roof.
+B2C websites can also be purchased under AWS Marketplace, which can bring sellers and buyers under one roof.

 4. Create a Traffic Monitoring Tool